Philosophy Units 3 and 4

 Is VCE Philosophy right for you?
 Watch this video and answer these questions to help you figure it out.

-Some former DECV Philosophy students discussing Unit 3 Outcome 1 topcis: Mind Body and Soul
+Some former VSV Philosophy students discussing Unit 3 Outcome 1 topcis: Mind Body and Soul

 Philosophy Lego Range

 A short parody video explaining the point of a Lego philosopher (minifigure not included upon enrolment in course)